flesler/parallel/README.md

--k, --keep-order        Keep same order as input --joblog <file>         Log job details (start time, runtime, exit code, command) to file --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs for longer than secs it will get killed with SIGTERM [default 0] --halt-on-error         Kill all jobs and exit if any job exits with a code other than 0 [default false] -v, --verbose           Print job commands and timing information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help                  Print this message and exit
+-k, --keep-order        Keep same order as input --joblog <file>         Log job details (start time, runtime, exit code, command) to file --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 --timeout <secs>        If the command runs for longer than secs it will get killed with SIGTERM --halt-on-error         Kill all jobs and exit if any job exits with a code other than 0 -v, --verbose           Print job commands and timing information to stderr -s, --shell             Wrap command with shell (supports escaped pipes, redirection, etc.) [experimental] --help                  Print this message and exit